The bottom line

 The $12.9M Annual Cost of Getting It Wrong

-Gartner estimates that poor data quality costs organisations an average of $12.9 million per year.
-(Source: Gartner Data Quality Market Survey, 2023) In manufacturing, the direct cost is higher because operational decisions are made continuously and at scale - a wrong inventory number drives a wrong replenishment decision that drives a stockout that drives a lost sale that drives a margin hit.
+Gartner research has put the cost of poor data quality at an average of USD 12.9 million per organisation per year (Gartner Data Quality Market Survey, 2020/21).
+In manufacturing, the direct cost is higher because operational decisions are made continuously and at scale — a wrong inventory number drives a wrong replenishment decision that drives a stockout that drives a lost sale that drives a margin hit.
 The chain is short and the compounding is fast.

 The indirect cost is harder to measure but arguably more significant: analytics programmes that produce numbers nobody trusts get abandoned.
 Once a dashboard is labelled as "unreliable" by the operations team, the investment is effectively lost - regardless of the quality of the underlying platform.